Outpost Space Logo

 The Role

-The Sr. Mechanical Engineer will serve as the technical authority for the primary and secondary structures of Outpost’s Carryall.
+The Senior Mechanical Engineer will serve as the technical authority for the primary and secondary structures of Outpost’s Carryall.
 This is a role for a veteran structural engineer who has expertise on full-scale flight vehicles whether launch vehicles, satellites, or re-entry capsules.
 Unlike traditional space vehicle roles where the structure simply needs to survive launch, you are designing for the round trip: launch vibration, the harsh vacuum of orbit, and the extreme thermal and mechanical loads of hypersonic re-entry and landing.
 You will own the structural architecture of the vehicle, moving rapidly from trade studies to detailed analysis, and finally to hands-on integration.
-We need someone with the deep intuition that comes from 15+ years of seeing hardware fly (and fail).

 Responsibilities

-• Structural Architect: Lead the mechanical design of the entire vehicle structure, including primary structure, interfaces to the deployable heatshield, secondary structures, and payload bay
+• Lead the mechanical design of the entire vehicle structure, including primary structure, interfaces to the deployable heatshield, secondary structures, and payload bay

-• High-Fidelity Analysis: Perform and sign off on detailed hand calculations and Finite Element Analysis (ANSYS/FEMAP/NASTRAN).
+• Perform and sign off on detailed hand calculations and Finite Element Analysis (ANSYS/FEMAP/NASTRAN).
 You will be the final check on stiffness, buckling, and thermal expansion compatibility.

-• Drawing & GD&T: Create and approve high-quality manufacturing drawings with appropriate geometric dimensioning and tolerancing (ASME Y14.5) to ensure parts fit the first time.
+• Create and approve high-quality manufacturing drawings with appropriate geometric dimensioning and tolerancing (ASME Y14.5) to ensure parts fit the first time.

-• Build & Test Leadership: "Get your hands dirty" leading the assembly of your designs.
+• "Get your hands dirty" leading the assembly of your designs.
 Own the structural test campaign (static load, random vibration, shock, and deployment testing) to qualify hardware for flight.

-• Vendor & Partner Management: Work directly with machine shops, composite vendors, and external partners to resolve fabrication conflicts and ensure on-time delivery of precision parts.
+• Work directly with machine shops, composite vendors, and external partners to resolve fabrication conflicts and ensure on-time delivery of precision parts.

 Qualifications